 1. Not as Refreshing as a Gel Sunscreen

-Notice the shine that forms after applying Banana Boat Ultra Protect Sunscreen SPF 80?
-Look out for the area between the pink strips and compare it to other areas.
+The photo below shows the shine that forms after applying Banana Boat Sunscreen SPF 80?
+Look at the area between the pink strips and compare it to other areas.

-To be fair, it’s not that much different as compared to normal body lotion and the shine will fade after a couple of minutes.
+To be fair, it’s not that much different as compared to a body lotion and the shine will fade after a couple of minutes.
 But in hot and humid Singapore, some may find it uncomfortable.
-I rate its comfort level at 7.5/10 (vs 9/10 for gel sunscreen).
+I rate its comfort level at 7/10 (vs 9/10 for gel sunscreen).

 2. Slightly Lower UVA than Gold Standard

 Banana Boat Ultra Protect Sunscreen Lotion SPF 80 comes with PA+++ which is one ‘plus’ short of the gold standard of PA++++ today.
 PA refers to UVA rays.

 What is UVA and how is it different from UVB?
 In short, UVA reaches deeper layers of skin and can damage skin collagen and cause premature aging while UVB is a shorter wave that leads to sunburn.

 How about the difference between three PA pluses vs four?
 Of course, the more plus a product has, the better it is.
 It gets a little too technical if I elaborate further.
 All in all, I can accept having one less + in exchange for assurance that this sunscreen could likely cling on to my skin better and longer.